"They sought to create a tightly entangled web that even to this day continues to hold strong with the lies that were used to weave it."

 One of my most vivid childhood memories was that of being taken to a grand Boston Boulevard home.
-I could vividly remember being picked up at our Detroit home by a red-haired woman that was in a large automobile.
-I remember walking up the winding walkway that leads us to the front porch, and after entering the home being taken up a large grand staircase to visit a woman in a beautiful bedroom.
-Inside this elegant bedroom was a woman lying in sleigh bed, it was clear this woman was in ill health.
-I noticed the beautiful rosebud wallpaper, and most of all the beautiful drapes that hung from the large windows.
+I could vividly remember being picked up at my Detroit home by a red-haired woman that was in a large automobile.
+She drove me to a large home, that I still today carry vivid memories of.
+I remember walking up the winding walkway that led to the front porch, and after entering the home I was taken up a large grand staircase to visit a woman in a beautiful bedroom.
+Inside this elegant bedroom was a woman lying in a dark wood sleigh bed.
+It was clear this woman was in ill health.
+I immediately noticed the beautiful rosebud wallpaper and most of all the beautiful drapes that hung from the large windows.
 After a short visit with this lady, I was then taken back down the stairs to a room on the first level at the back of the home.
 This room was bright, with lots of windows, and had a pretty tiled floor.
 I was given cookies and milk, and soon after I had finished my treat, the red-haired woman came to fetch me and drove me home.

-Mom asked Viola if she had any information in regard to John Dodge perhaps being her biological father.
+During our visit, Mom asked Viola if she had any information in regard to John Dodge perhaps being her biological father?
 Viola responded by saying - " Lucille you had good parents, and I can not elaborate on your biological father.
-I made a promise to my husband, and would never consider breaking that promise."
+I made a promise to my husband, and would never ever consider breaking that promise."

-Mom believes these mysterious childhood memories are what created a strong desire to research the circumstances of her birth.
-"I wanted to know the truth, just who are my biological parents and why did they give me away?"
+Mom believes it was these mysterious childhood memories that created a strong desire to research the circumstances of her birth.

 A Sneak Peek At Adoption Records

 "My first task was to try to obtain some information on my birth parents?
 I also wanted to make every effort to obtain a legal birth certificate?
-My sister-in-law "Miss Clara Mealbach" was acquainted with a clerk at the "Detroit City-County Building", that worked in the adoption records department, were kept on file.
-"Clara," thought her friend could help us view my birth information''.
+My sister-in-law "Miss Clara Mealbach" was acquainted with a clerk at the "Detroit City-County Building", that worked in the adoption records department, where adoption records were kept on file.
+"Clara," thought her friend could help us get a look at my birth information''.

 Clara's friend made it possible for me to view one page of my adoption documents.
 I was told to "be quick with my appraisal of the document".
 In a hurried fashion I looked at the document, I noticed the name "Emma Jane Nelson" listed as the birth mother, and that she had been born in Jackson Michigan.
 I noticed there was no name listed as the birth father.
 I remember feeling elated to have found the name of my birth mother, Emma Jane Nelson.
 I now felt I had something to run with.

-(The memory of that home was a very vivid memory of moms, due to those rose crepe paper drapes that her dad had made for her bedroom windows.
-Nevertheless, another clue to the mystery, another clue that led us to that winding pathway of the Boston Boulevard home of John Dodge.
-The clues were starting to form a cohesive puzzle with pieces that included mysterious photos of mom as an infant, vivid memories of the home of John Dodge, Frank Upton personal secretary of John Dodge that had close ties with the Manzer's, and now Emma Nelson a maid that worked in the the Dodge's home.
+The memory of that home was a very vivid memory for mom, she had kept it alive, due to those rose crepe paper drapes that her dad had made for her bedroom windows so many years ago.
+That grand home was another clue that led us to that winding pathway of the Boston Boulevard home of John Dodge.
+The clues were starting to form a cohesive puzzle with pieces that included mysterious photos of mom as an infant; vivid memories of the home of John Dodge; her father's friend Frank Upton, ending up being his personal secretary of John Dodge; and now Emma Jane Nelson working as a maid in the Dodge's home.

-One of the first and biggest clues that mom came across was the name, Emma Nelson.
+One of the biggest clues that mom came across was the name, Emma Nelson on an actual document.
 When mom won the right to see her birth records, Emma Jane Nelson was listed on the birth certificate as her biological mother.
 See birth certificate below.

 Time To Send Away For A Birth Certificate - Twins !

-A letter from the Michigan Birth Records arrived in about three weeks time.
-When I opened the letter I was shocked to find a Birth Certificate with the name Frances Dodge''.
+A letter from the Michigan Birth Records arrived in about three weeks' time.
+When I opened the letter I was shocked to find a Birth Certificate with the name Frances Dodge.
 The certificate indicated that Frances Dodge was born a twin?
-It was a birth certificate used for multiple births, the box which stated twin was clearly checked and also checked was a box that stated one of two live births.
+It was a birth certificate used for multiple births, the box which stated twin was clearly checked, also checked was a box that stated - one of two live births.
 I was flabbergasted, could this be true?
 Am I a twin, and are my biological parents John and Matilda Dodge?

 It Was Time To Hire An Attorney